shibby360/linguistics-stuff/chhayan/questions.md

 `Kaṕ` = When
 `Kamo` = How
 `Komśa` = Which
-All these words decline as needed in a sentence.
-"Whose" shows possesion, so "Who" is in the Genitive for "Whose".
+"Whose" shows possesion, so `Kf́āro` is in the Genitive for "Whose".
+In Chhayan, there is no "Whom", it is just `Kf́āro`.